microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

   * Azure Devops Organization
   * Permissions to your Organization's Azure Devops account
   * *Global administrator role* permissions in your Organization's Azure Active Directory tenant to setup service principals
-    * If this is not allowed by your organization, step two and the Service Connection creation in step three will need to be completed by someone within your organization with this permission.
+    * If this is not allowed by your organization, these steps will need to be completed by someone within your organization with elevated permissions.
   * Azure CLI
     * [Get started with Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest)
   * Azure DevOps CLI extension